-Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups working on solutions for shipbuilding.
-As there is a large number of startups working on a wide variety of solutions, we decided to share our insights with you.
-This time, we are taking a look at 4 promising Robotics Startups.
+Our Innovation Analysts recently looked into emerging technologies and companies working on solutions for shipbuilding.
+As there is a large number of companies working on a wide variety of solutions, we want to share our insights with you.
+This time, we are taking a look at 4 promising robotics solutions.

 Building a ship encompasses a myriad of processes to be produced during the design and assembly stages of shipbuilding.
 Some of these tasks can be very demanding and sometimes, dangerous.
-Welding, cutting and other steel-related activities are being slowly but steadily delegated to smart robots to increase workplace safety and make the assembly stage more efficient and effective.
-Netherlands-based Kranendonk specializes in profile cutting and panel welding.
-Using an automated welding panel gantry, which is based on Computer-Aided Designs (CAD), eliminates the need for any sort of pre-programming, configuration or customization.
+Welding, cutting, and other steel-related activities are being slowly but steadily delegated to smart robots to increase workplace safety and make the assembly stage more efficient and effective.

 Geoje Shipyard – Painting Robotics

 Considering the size and complexity of painting large sea vessels during the shipbuilding process, it is vital to ensure that preparation for, and the painting process itself, is completed as efficiently as possible in order to avoid premature corrosion or other abrasive conditions.
 Using robots for this process reduces the likelihood of errors and significantly cuts down the assembly or maintenance time.